-- The most common treatment for OCD is a type of cognitive behavioral therapy (CBT).
+- The most common treatment for OCD is cognitive behavioral therapy (CBT).
 Often it is treated with a method called exposure and response prevention, or ERP.

-- ERP is designed to help a child gradually learn that he or she can tolerate feelings of anxiety without resorting to OCD behaviors.
+- ERP often helps a person learn that they can tolerate feelings of anxiety without resorting to OCD behaviors.

 While in the storm of an eating disorder, it may be hard for you to clearly identify your child’s mental health conditions.
 The psychology of eating disorders and OCD are both complex and often interrelated.
 But that’s OK.
 Diagnoses can shift over time.
 The important thing is that they are in treatment for at least one condition.
 Below are some OCD behaviors that you may observe if your child has an eating disorder:

 Body dysmorphic disorder (BDD)

 BDD is when someone obsesses over minor or imagined flaws in his or her appearance.
 BDD is on the spectrum of OCD and is also often observed in people who have eating disorders.
-An example is your regular-sized daughter looks in the mirror and sees themself as larger than they actually are.
-They may observe imaginary pockets of fat, sees blemishes that don’t exist, or worries about excessive body hair.
+An example is your child looks in the mirror and sees themself as larger than they actually are.
+They may observe imaginary pockets of fat, see blemishes that don’t exist, or worry they have excessive body hair.